-The Shareholder Rights Project (SRP) is representing and advising eight institutional investors, seven public pension funds and one foundation.
-These investors serve more than 3 million people, and the aggregate value of assets that they manage exceeds $400 billion.
+The Shareholder Rights Project (SRP) is representing and advising five institutional investors, four public pension funds and one foundation.
+These investors serve more than 2 million people, and the aggregate value of assets that they manage exceeds $300 billion.
 Additional information about each of the SRP-represented investors is provided here.

-The SRP provides SRP-represented investors with a range of services, including assistance in connection with selecting companies for proposal submission, designing proposals, submitting proposals on behalf of represented investors, engaging with companies, negotiating and executing agreements by companies to bring management declassification proposals, and presenting proposals at annual meetings.
+The SRP provides SRP-represented investors with a range of services, including assistance in connection with selecting companies for proposal submission, designing proposals, engaging with companies, negotiating and executing agreements by companies to bring management declassification proposals, and presenting proposals at annual meetings.

 The SRP’s director is Lucian Bebchuk.
 Its 2012-2013 advisory board includes Richard Breeden, Jesse Fried, Jeffrey Gordon, Reinier Kraakman, and Peter Mixon.
 Scott Hirst serves as the SRP’s Associate Director, and June Rhee serves as Counsel.